 Many people turn to psychedelics for clarity, wisdom, and new insights.
 Ayahuasca is gaining a reputation for “giving instructions,” and directing people on their highest path in life.
 In Rachel Harris’ book “Listening to Ayahuasca” she shares her experience of completely reorienting her life towards following the guidance she received from grandmother ayahuasca.

 But just because you received a vision while tripping on psychedelics doesn’t mean you should follow through on it.
 Don’t believe everything you think or see for that matter.

 After these experiences, it’s so common to want to encourage everyone else to explore psychedelics, because you want other people to “get it” – especially your loved ones.
-It can be hard to go on a big psychedelic trip to return to your spouse, who has no idea what you’re talking about, who now feels disconnected from, and doesn’t understand one of the most significant experiences of your life.
+It can be hard to go on a big psychedelic trip to return to your spouse, who has no idea what you’re talking about, and doesn’t understand one of the most significant experiences of your life.

 Allow people to make informed choices and decisions for themselves.
 Pushing anyone to join an ayahuasca or Peyote ceremony is not a good idea.
 People need to feel the call, and they need to feel ready.
 And that may never be the case with someone you love, and you just have to be ok with that.

 Keep in mind: this isn’t the only tool we have access to for healing and transformation.
 Meditation is an effective method–likely the original one–for exploring dimensions of consciousness.
 Transformational breathwork can be an incredibly psychedelic experience, so can conscious tantric sex.

 There’s not a one-size-fits-all approach to healing.
 Expand your acceptance for other people’s choices, as it’s likely the case that other people are expanding their acceptance for yours.